RaspberryPiFoundation/editor-ui/README.md

 This will then be mounted as a secret in docker, and used to authenticate against the package repo.

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`

-Runs the app in the development mode.\
-Open [http://localhost:3010](http://localhost:3010) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Testing

 Automated unit tests can be run via the `yarn test` command.
 These unit tests are written using the JavaScript testing framework `Jest` and make use of the tools provided by the [React Testing Library](https://testing-library.com/docs/).
 Automated accessibility testing for components is available via the `jest-axe` library.
 This can be achieved using the `haveNoViolations` matcher provided by `jest-axe`, although this does not guarantee that the tested components have no accessibility issues.

 Integration testing is carried out via `cypress` and can be run using:

-* `yarn exec cypress run` to run in the CLI
+- `yarn exec cypress run` to run in the CLI
-* `yarn exec cypress open` to run in the GUI
+- `yarn exec cypress open` to run in the GUI

 Currently, there are basic `cypress` tests for the standalone editor site, the web component and Mission Zero-related functionality.
 These can be found in the `cypress/e2e` directory.
 Screenshots and videos related to the most recent `cypress` test run can be found in `cypress/screenshots` and `cypress/videos` respectively.